 The Bachelor of Arts in Ministry with a major in Counseling for Christian Ministries includes a major year of 32 semester hours.
 Prior to taking the major-year courses, the student will attend an on-campus weekend intensive (Orientation to Counseling for Christian Ministries).
 After completion of the major-year courses, the student will attend another on-campus weekend intensive (Capstone to Counseling for Christian Ministries).
-A student may begin the major year when the following requirements have been met:
+A student major year when the following requirements have been met:

-- 1. approximately 72 semester hours college work. - at least a 2.5 cumulative GPA in all transfer work. - completion of at least 12 hours at Nazarene Bible College with a minimum 3.0 cumulative GPA in these courses. - 4.
-Students in the traditional degree program must receive approval of the Advantage director and head of the counseling department prior to taking the major-year courses.
+- 1. approximately 72 semester hours college work. - 2. at least a 2.5 cumulative GPA in all transfer work. - 3. completion of at least 12 hours at Nazarene Bible College with a minimum 3.0 cumulative GPA in these courses.